What do you think is the #1 skill your child needs to Succeed in life?

 Confidence stems from childhood.
 And it’s much more crucial that confidence is built at a young age than at a later stage because it sets the foundation for how a person grows and what they grow to be.

-We spoke to Vidya Ragu, psychologist, learning, and development specialist from Chennai, and she’s shared (read below) some really cool pointers on the A-Z of building confidence in children – and not to forget, an uber-cool magic tool as well!
+We spoke to Vidya Ragu, psychologist, learning, and development specialist from Chennai, and she’s shared (read below) some really cool pointers on the A-Z of building self-confidence in children – and not to forget, an uber-cool magic tool as well!

-But first – let’s debunk a rather popular myth…
+So first – let’s debunk a rather popular myth…

 If your child doesn’t like interacting with guests or shies away from them, it doesn’t mean they are not confident.